 Our review is independent from any review of your academic record conducted by various academic departments.
 We look at your academic records at the end of every term to determine if SAP requirements are being met.
 You may continue to receive financial aid by meeting all of the following criteria, which have been established as the minimum standards for making SAP at Washington State:

 In order to be considered to have maintained Satisfactory Academic Progress, you must maintain a 2.0 cumulative grade point average.
 The cumulative GPA is based on the total completed credit hours at Washington State Community College at the time of evaluation.
 If you fail to maintain a 2.0 GPA, you may be placed on Academic Probation.
-For more information, please refer to the WSCC Student Handbook and Consumer Information Guide.
+For more information, please refer to the WSCC Student Handbook.

-You must complete a minimum of 66.67% of your attempted credit hours.
+You must maintain a minimum cumulative completion rate of 67% or higher.
 Your completion rate will be monitored by dividing the total number of credit hours successfully completed by the total number of credit hours attempted.
 Please remember, this review is based on your entire enrollment history at Washington State Community College as well as transfer credits from other institutions.
-If your completion rate is less than 66.67%, your progress is unsatisfactory.
+If your completion rate is below 67%, your progress is unsatisfactory.
 Completion rates are not rounded to determine eligibility.
 For example, if you complete 8 out of 12 credits your completion rate will be 66.67% which is below 67% so you will not be making satisfactory academic progress.